kris2475/Wake-on-Energy-Sensors/README.md

 # Energy-as-a-Sensor IoT with On-Demand Wake-Up 🌱

-## 🌟 Introduction
+## 🌟 Introduction (Investor/Stakeholder Friendly)

 Swansea is building a Net Zero future, targeting clean air, energy-efficient buildings, and sustainable infrastructure.
 Achieving these goals requires **dense, real-time environmental data**, without the cost and maintenance burden of conventional sensor networks.

-This project demonstrates a **battery-free IoT system** where energy harvested from light (OPV) and heat (TEG) becomes the sensor itself.
-Nodes remain in **ultra-low-power sleep**, optionally performing local sensing (e.g., PIR, RTC), but **transmitting data only when explicitly woken by the hub** via the Radio Controli 868 MHz wake-up module.
+This project demonstrates a **novel battery-free IoT system** where **energy harvested from the environment not only powers the nodes but also acts as a sensor itself**.
+Nodes remain in **ultra-low-power sleep**, optionally sampling locally, and **transmit data only when explicitly woken by the hub** via the Radio Controli 868 MHz wake-up module.

-**On-demand wake-up offers multiple advantages:**
-- **Reliability:** Only selected nodes transmit at a time, avoiding congestion and collisions that occur with hundreds of nodes transmitting simultaneously.
-- **Security:** Nodes are silent by default, reducing unauthorized transmissions and eavesdropping risks.
-- **Energy efficiency:** Nodes spend almost all their time in ultra-low-power sleep, transmitting only when their data is needed, enabling battery-free operation.

-Each node monitors its energy buffer: voltage and current fluctuations encode environmental information such as room temperature changes, occupancy patterns, or heat loss.
-Advanced **ML/DL models and Bayesian optimisation** on the hub guide intelligent, on-demand wake-ups, prioritising nodes that will provide the most informative data.
+**What makes this approach unique:**
+- **Energy-as-a-sensor:** A node’s ability to respond (or fail to respond) provides environmental insight even before any sensor data is transmitted.
+- **Hub-controlled, on-demand wake-up:** Only the most informative nodes are woken, avoiding collisions, congestion, and wasted energy.
+- **Intelligent selection via ML/DL + Bayesian optimisation:** The hub maximizes information gain while keeping the network silent and efficient.
+- **Battery-free, high-resolution sensing:** BME680 or optional sensors deliver rich environmental data only when needed.
+- **Deadness as signal:** Non-responsive nodes still convey meaningful environmental information — a subtle, powerful feature not exploited in conventional IoT networks.

-Imagine a city where buildings, streets, and public spaces report their own energy use, heat efficiency, and air quality, all without wires, batteries, or constant maintenance.
-This system is scalable, sustainable, and intelligent, offering **hyperlocal insights** that enable Swansea to make **data-driven Net Zero decisions**—from retrofitting inefficient homes to optimizing public infrastructure.
+Imagine a city where buildings, streets, and public spaces report their own energy use, heat efficiency, and air quality, **without wires, batteries, or constant maintenance**, and with an intelligent system that **decides when and which nodes should speak**.
+This approach is **scalable, sustainable, and novel**, unlocking hyperlocal insights for **data-driven Net Zero decisions** in Swansea.

-**In short:** Energy powers the sensor, and advanced intelligence decides **when and which nodes communicate**, unlocking smarter, greener, and more reliable urban environments.

 ---

-## 💪 Why I’m the Right Person to Make This Happen

-I combine **electronics engineering expertise** with formal training in **Machine Learning and Artificial Intelligence (Professional Certificate, Imperial College London)**, giving me the skills to deliver intelligent, energy-aware IoT systems:

-- Designed and implemented **low-power, energy-harvesting sensor networks**.
-- Applied **ML/DL and Bayesian optimisation** to guide **hub-controlled wake-ups**, minimizing transmissions while maximizing information.
-- Experienced with **Radio Controli Wake-Up modules, TEGs, and OPVs**, enabling rapid prototyping of battery-free nodes.
-- Skilled in **HCI and data visualization**, turning environmental signals into actionable insights.
-- Vision for **scaling from single-node POC to hundreds of nodes**, aligned with Swansea’s Net Zero goals.

----

 ## 🌟 How It Works

 1. **Energy Harvesting & Sensing:**
-   - Node collects ambient heat (TEG) and light (OPV).
-   - Optional environmental sensors (BME680) or local triggers (PIR, RTC) can sample locally.
-   - Energy buffer voltage/current fluctuations can themselves act as **passive sensor signals**.
+   - Nodes harvest energy from **light, heat, and human activity**.
+   - High-resolution measurements come from a **BME680 sensor** (temperature, humidity, air quality, gas) or other optional low-power sensors.
+   - Nodes remain in ultra-low-power sleep, waking only on hub request.
+   - The node’s **ability to respond** itself provides a **low-resolution environmental signal**.

 2. **Hub-Controlled Wake-Up & Radio Silence:**
-   - Nodes remain in **ultra-low-power sleep**, transmitting **only when explicitly woken** via the Radio Controli 868 MHz wake-up signal.
+   - The hub sends a **Radio Controli 868 MHz wake-up signal** to selected nodes.
-   - This ensures **network reliability**, prevents congestion, and maintains **radio silence**.
+   - Nodes transmit data **only when explicitly woken**, maintaining **radio silence** by default and preventing congestion.
-   - Only selected nodes transmit, avoiding collisions even in dense deployments.
+   - This architecture ensures **reliability and security** even in dense deployments.

+3. **Energy-as-a-Sensor (Node State as Information):**
+   - A node’s response conveys information about local conditions:
+     - **Node responds:** sufficient energy harvested → high-resolution sensor data available.
+     - **Node fails to respond:** insufficient energy → hub deduces environmental conditions or low activity.
+   - Every node, whether transmitting or silent, contributes **informative insight** to the hub.

-3. **Intelligent Node Selection:**
+4. **Intelligent Node Selection:**
-   - Hub uses **ML/DL and Bayesian optimisation** to evaluate uncertainty or information gain across all nodes.
+   - The hub uses **ML/DL models and Bayesian optimisation** to select which nodes to wake based on **uncertainty and expected information gain**.
-   - Nodes with **highest expected value** are woken to transmit.
-   - This reduces energy use and maximizes the quality of collected data.
+   - This ensures the **most informative nodes are queried**, maximizing value while minimizing energy use and transmissions.

-4. **Data Collection & Visualization:**
+5. **Data Collection & Visualization:**
-   - Hub collects energy-as-sensor readings (and optional environmental data).
-   - Data can reveal **heat inefficiencies, air quality trends, or occupancy patterns**, while preserving energy and minimizing transmissions.
+   - High-resolution sensor data is logged and visualized to reveal **heat inefficiencies, air quality trends, occupancy patterns**, or other environmental insights.
+   - Low-resolution signals from node state complement this, providing a **multi-layered understanding** of environmental conditions.

 ---